4 U (Cody Simpson EP)

-4 U is the debut extended play (EP) release by Australian pop singer, Cody Simpson.
+4 U is the debut extended play (EP) release by Australian pop singer Cody Simpson.
 It was released on 21 December 2010 via Atlantic Records.
-The songs are mostly pop/R&B influenced.

 The album's lead single, "iYiYi", was released on 1 June 2010.
 The second single, "All Day", was released on 17 March 2011.

 Background

 Simpson moved to Los Angeles in June 2010 to record his songs with Atlantic Records and his producer Campbell.
 On 4 December 2010, it was announced on Simpson's official website that an EP entitled 4 U would be released through iTunes on 21 December 2010.
 The EP includes 5 tracks in total, 4 of them being previously unreleased.

 Tour

 Simpson went on tour promoting 4U, making stops at various locations in the United States.
 Most notably, Simpson participated in the "Camplified 2010" tour in June.
 Other tours include a middle school tour that took place from October–November 2010 and covered 9 U.S States.

 From 9 April 2011 to 18 May 2011 he and Greyson Chance took part in the Waiting 4U Tour.
 It started in Ivins, Utah and ended in Portland, Oregon.